sharathchandrasuroj/numpy-1/doc/neps/nep-0047-array-api-standard.rst

 .. note::

-    It is not clear what the best way is to support different casting rules for 0-dimensional arrays.
+    It is not clear what the best way is to support the different casting rules for 0-dimensional arrays and no value-based casting.
 One option may be to implement this second set of casting rules, keep them private, mark the array API functions with a private attribute that says they adhere to these different rules, and let the casting machinery check whether for that attribute.

     This needs discussion.